 - You must show that you sustained injuries as a result.

-According to the Georgia Supreme Court, maintaining property and keeping it in a safe condition includes:
+According to the Georgia Supreme Court, maintaining the property and keeping it in a safe condition includes:

 - Keeping the property in a reasonably safe condition that does not expose visitors to unreasonable risk.